-All the writing that you do outside of class-revisions of in class essay, of reading responses, PowerPoint presentation of topic idea and thesis, first draft, and revised final draft-must be typed, in 12 point font with 1 inch margins, double-spaced, must follow MLA style (see 50 Essays page 433-8), and be submitted stapled by the beginning of class and on Canvas on the dates they are due.
+All the writing that you do outside of class-revisions of in class essay, of reading responses, topic idea and thesis, research paper full sentence outline, and revised final draft--must be typed, in 12 point font with 1 inch margins, double-spaced, must follow MLA style (see 50 Essays page 433-8).
+Assignments must be submitted stapled by the beginning of class and on Canvas on the dates they are due.
+In addition to submitting your work on Canvas, essays will be submitted to Turnitin for verification.
+Late assignments will lose one full letter grade for each day they are overdue.